More about: How to Get Discounts or Cheap Vatican Tickets

 Tickets without guided tour

-- How much time I have to use it: 3 days.
+- How long do I have to use it: 3 days.

 Combined guided tour